-It is always fun to explore as many unique local restaurants when you are on the road.
+Anyway, coming back to the topic, it is always fun to explore as many unique local restaurants when you are on the road.
 On a recent trip to Miami, our first call was to local wine expert and consultant Barry Alberts who has been “in the know” of the Food and Wine scene in Miami for over 30 years.
 He suggested we join him at El Carajo for some wine and tapas.
 Of course, we jumped at the opportunity to sample dishes from NBC Miami’s Gold award-winning restaurant.

 The directions to EL Carajo startled us to say the least.
 Barry told us to go to 17th and US1 and pull into a gas station.
 The restaurant that he was so anxious to show us was inside!
 Yes , walk past the gas pumps , chips , beer , candy and soft drinks and at the rear of the store is El Carajo.
 If it would have been anyone else who suggested eating in a gas station on our first night in Miami we would have graciously declined .
 However trusting Barry and knowing is passion for Wine and Food we went .
 After all , it was HIS reputation that was on the line.